 More Lake Tahoe Fun for Families

-Looking for more places to discover in Lake Tahoe?
-Got a couple of my favorite spots to share.
+Looking for more places to discover at Lake Tahoe?
+Got a few of my favorites to share.

 Then discover a quaint town to spend an afternoon, like Tahoe City.